-Currency Ireland's West is fortunate to have Gaeltachts, or Irish-speaking areas, in both Galway and Mayo.
+Location Western Europe, between the UK and the Atlantic Ocean Geography Ireland is divided into 4 provinces: Ulster, Connacht, Leinster, and Munster With a landmass of approximately 84,434 sq. km, it is at most 484km north to south, and 274km east to west.
+No point in Ireland is farther than 113km from one of its encircling waters: the Atlantic Ocean, the Irish Sea, or the St. George and North channels.
+Name From Irlanda, meaning the land of Ir, who was the son of Mile, the first man of that clan to be buried on the island Population 6.4 million, with 4.6 in Eire and 1.8 in Northern Ireland.
+Language English and Gaelic; road signs are bilingual.
+One of the most important elements in Irish culture is the Irish language.
+Ireland's West is fortunate to have Gaeltachts, or Irish- speaking areas, in both Galway and Mayo.
 In these areas, you will notice the Irish language on signs and shop-fronts as well as in everyday speech.
 Here, people still play music, sing and dance in the old traditional manner.
-In the Republic of Ireland the currency is the Euro; one Euro = \$1.34 Cdn (March 2013) In Northern Ireland, the British Pound is the currency; one Pound = \$1.54 (March 2013) - it was \$2.26 just six years ago!
-Tipping Most hotels and guesthouses add a service charge to the bill, usually 12.5% to 15%, although some smaller places add only 10% or nothing at all.
+Currency In the Republic of Ireland the currency is the Euro; one Euro = \$1.40 Cdn (March 2015) In Northern Ireland, the British Pound is the currency; one Pound = \$1.93 (March 2015) Tipping Most hotels and guesthouses add a service charge to the bill, usually 12.5% to 15%, although some smaller places add only 10% or nothing at all.
 Always check to see what amount, if any, has been added to your bill.
 For porters or bellhops, tip around \$1.50 per piece of luggage.
 For taxi drivers, hairdressers, and other providers of service, tip as you would at home, an average of 10% to 15%.
 Government Republic of Ireland is a parliamentary democracy headed by President; Northern Ireland is part of United Kingdom Documentation A valid Canadian passport is needed to visit the island of Ireland.
-If traveling on a Canadian passport, no visa is required.
+If travelling on a Canadian passport, no visa is required, but ensure that your Passport expiry date is a minimum of three months beyond your planned stay in Ireland.
 Time zone 5 hours ahead of EST Health No health documents or vaccinations are required to enter Ireland or Northern Ireland from Canada, but you should ensure that you have adequate travel insurance for your trip Safety tips Advice is standard for travel anywhere: don't leave cars unlocked or cameras, binoculars, or other expensive equipment unattended.
 Be alert and aware of your surroundings, and do not wander in lonely areas alone at night.
 Other than that, Ireland is one of the safest destinations for visitors to Europe.

 CLIMATE General climate January and February bring frosts but seldom snow, and July and August are very warm, but rarely hot.
 Summer temps are 15-20 C, with rain at any time!
-Today's weather 9 degrees Centigrade and showers - liquid gold!
-(16 March 2013) Best time to visit Perhaps the best time to visit is in spring and fall, when weather falls somewhere in between bad and good, and you still get winter prices and no crowds.
+Today's weather Dublin: 13 degrees Centigrade with a sun and cloud mix (7 March 2015) Best time to visit Perhaps the best time to visit is in spring and fall, when weather falls somewhere in between bad and good, and you still get winter prices and no crowds.
+And of course, St Patrick's Day in March is always special!